mhibx/wazuh-security-monitoring-lab/investigations/incident-03a-powershell-execution-benign.md

 # Lessons Learned

-This investigation reinforced that a high-severity alert does not automatically represent malicious activity.
+This investigation reinforced that a security alert does not automatically represent malicious activity.

 Before escalating an alert, an analyst should validate the surrounding context, including: